Charles Johann Palmié

 Charles Johann Palmié (1863-1911) is a pointillist/Neo-Impressionist painter noted for being a founding member with Wassily Kandinsky in 1909 of NKVM which prefigured Der Blaue Reiter, the first modernist secession which is regarded as a forerunner and pathfinder for Modern art in 20th-century Germany and for painting with Claude Monet in Giverny, France in 1906.

 Biography

-Charles Johann Palmié was born on October 22, 1863 in Aschersleben, Germany.
+Charles Johann Palmié was born on October 22, 1863, in Aschersleben, Kingdom of Prussia.
 He was first trained from the age of 14 as a decorative painter under the court theater decoration painter Rieck in Dresden.
 Palmie then spent two years at the Dresden Academy of Fine Arts.